jonathanmorgan/context_text/collectors/newsbank/README.md

 See that repo for more information on downloading and installing (it is easy, though - just clone the repository and place it somewhere in your python path.)

-If you followed the directions in sourcenet's README.md file, clone python utilities into the research folder alongside sourcenet:
+If you followed the directions in context_text's README.md file, clone python utilities into the research folder alongside context_text:

         git clone https://github.com/jonathanmorgan/python_utilities.git